top of page

 • Tablecloth or banner with your logo

-• Clear product pricing + signage
+• Clear product pricing and signage

-• Organized display (not cluttered)
+• An organized display (not cluttered)

 • Business cards or QR codes for your site/socials